peter-l5/SH1107/README.md

 display = sh1106.SH1106_I2C(width, height, i2c, res=None, address=0x3d, rotate=0, external_vcc=False)
 ```
 - width and height define the size of the display
-- i2c is an I2C object, which has to be created beforehand and sets the SDA and SCL pins
+- i2c is an I2C object, which has to be created beforehand, and sets the SDA and SCL pins
 - res is the optional GPIO Pin object for the reset connection
 - address is the I2C address of the display.
 Default value is 0x3d
 - rotate defines display content rotation.
 See above for details and caveats